 It is made of 14 members, it is the most peaceful group in this sector.
 It has 4 silverbacks.
 This group is also known for organizing family meetings and gatherings.
 It previously had over 24 individuals but split up because of power struggles.

 This group has 23 members with 1 silverback which is well known for its outstanding size.
 The group has very Playful juveniles and toddlers.
 It is one of the newly habituated groups in 2011.
 It demands a minimum level of fitness to track the group since it takes most of its time in very steep areas with high latitudes.

 This group is reserved for research and only 6 people can track this group.it has a total number of 21 members with 8 Adult females under Rukina.
 He died after leading the group for 11 years.
 This group often has wrangles with Mukiza another silverback in the group.
 After his death, a migrant silverback from the Bitukura family Rukara took over leadership.
 The continued fights later led to the breakdown of the group to form the Mukiza group.

-It broke off the Kyaguliro group.
-It can also be known as Kyaguliro B. it is led by silverback Mukiza.
+Broke off the Kyaguliro group.
+Also be known as Kyaguliro B. it is led by silverback Mukiza.
 It was formed in 2016 after Mukiza broke away from the main Kyaguliro A group.
 It has 13 individuals, 1 silverback, 6 female adults 2 sub-adults, I juvenile, and 3 infants.